Volcano rabbit: Phylogeny

 No subspecies of the volcano rabbit are recognized, and it is the only species within its genus.
-No fossils of the volcano rabbit are known, but analysis of its morphology and genetic records indicate that it is the most mophologically primitive living leporid.
+No fossils of the volcano rabbit are known, but analysis of its morphology and genetic records indicate it is the most morphologically primitive living leporid.
 The species has high genetic diversity and is separated into five haplogroups (lines of descent based on specific alleles) across its distribution; these groups appear to have some level of gene flow between them due to the short distance between populations.
-It was in 1929 placed in the subfamily Paleolaginae by Lee R. Dice, alongside Pentalagus, Pronolagus, and the extinct Allolagus and Palaeolagus.
+It was in 1929 placed in the subfamily Paleolaginae by Lee R. Dice, alongside Pentalagus, Pronolagus, and the extinct Alilepus and Palaeolagus.
 The following cladogram is based on mitochondrial genome analysis of the volcano rabbit, the European rabbit, the snowshoe hare (Lepus americanus), and the black-tailed jackrabbit (Lepus californicus), as well as a broader phylogenetic tree produced by biologist Leandro Iraçabal Nunes and colleagues: